-Most administrators face the challenge of knowing what actually happened to their files and folders – who accessed them, deleted them, edited them, moved them, where the files and folders went, etc. Object access auditing can help administrators to meet this challenge head-on.
+For many administrators face knowing what actually happened to their files and folders can be a challenge–who accessed them, deleted them, edited them, moved them, and where the files and folders went.
+Object access auditing can help administrators meet this challenge head-on.

-Object access auditing is a critical requirement for organizations and helps network administrators to secure their enterprise network.
-With Object access auditing, organizations can secure their business critical data, such as employee data, accounting records, intellectual property, patient data, financial data, etc. One of the key goals of object access audits is regulatory compliance.
+Object access auditing is a critical requirement for organizations and helps network administrators secure their enterprise network.
+With object access auditing, organizations can secure their business-critical data, such as employee data, accounting records, intellectual property, patient data, and financial data.
+One of the key goals of object access audits is regulatory compliance.

-Industry standards such as Sarbanes Oxley (SOX), Health Insurance Portability and Accountability Act (HIPAA), Federal Information Security Management Act (FISMA), and Payment Card Industry (PCI) require organizations to adhere to strict set of rules related to data security and privacy.
-Unauthorized access, accidental access, files/folders deletion, changes in files/folders, or permissions opens the door for data thefts and can result in getting your organization a non-compliant status which not only is a costly affair but will also tarnish your company’s brand value.
+Industry standards such as SOX, HIPAA, FISMA, and PCI DSS require organizations to adhere to strict sets of rules related to data security and privacy.
+Unauthorized access, accidental access, files and folders deletion, changes in files and folders, or unregulated permissions opens the door for data theft and can result in your organization being non-compliant, which is not only a costly affair but will also tarnish your company’s brand value.

-If you do not enable the above setting, you will have no record when a file or folder was accessed.
-Most administrators would like to know only the failure attempts when someone tries to access the file or folder but failed because of improper permission.
-But it is highly recommended to enable both – failure attempts and success attempts.
-The reason for enabling success attempts is that sometimes hackers can use administrator privilege and gain access to confidential files and folders.
+If you do not enable the above setting, you will have no record of when a file or folder was accessed.
+Most administrators only want to know about failed attempts to access the file or folder due to improper permissions.
+But it is highly recommended to audit both successful and failed activity.
+The reason successful accesses should be audited is that hackers can use administrator privilege and gain access to confidential files and folders.

-Your enterprise will have crucial data stored in files and folders such as financial data, employee data, patient records, bank account data, etc. The next step is to go to such files and folders to enable auditing on them.
-Each file / folder’s auditing settings must be modified to include those users you wish to audit.
+Your enterprise will have crucial data stored in files and folders such as financial data, employee data, patient records, and bank account data.
+The next step is to find the files and folders containing this sensitive data and enable auditing on them.
+Each file and folder’s auditing settings must be modified to include those users you wish to audit.

-Select the attributes based on your requirement.
+Select the attributes based on your requirements.
 Delete and Modify attributes are most recommended.

-Please refer the following links to configure object access to a specified folder/file for various Windows operating systems:
+Please refer the following links to configure object access to a specified folders and files for various Windows operating systems:

 For Windows 2000: http://support.microsoft.com/kb/314955